marciogualtieri/CompanyService/README.md

     curl --request GET http://companyservice-dev.eu-west-1.elasticbeanstalk.com/companies

+## Developer's Guide

+### JPA Relationship Database

+For my own future reference, [this resource](https://en.wikibooks.org/wiki/Java_Persistence/OneToMany) was very useful for defining a relationship in JPA.

 ### Service Redundancy for Fault Tolerance

 Redundancy can be achieved in EC2 with availability zones (AZs).
 AZs are divided by region.
 AZs in different regions are independently powered and have network and security of their own, thus, they are insulated from the failures of other zones and provide redundancy.